 Run on Device

-Use the Courier application to test an app on a device as a real-world application, rather than as a website.
-Courier hosts your DevExtreme web app and allows you to experience how your mobile web app will behave on a mobile device once deployed.
+The Courier application hosts your DevExtreme web app and allows you to experience how your mobile app will behave on a mobile device once it is deployed.
 The following list explains how to use the DevExtreme Courier.

 Run your application in a Visual Studio debugger and locate the QR code in the simulator.